astrauka/wix-code-typescript-wrapper/README.md

 # wix-code-typescript-wrapper

+**NOTE!** this tool is no longer usable as corvid-cli and corvid-types npm modules are no longer available.
+Legacy local development editor was replaced with [GitHub integration](https://support.wix.com/en/article/velo-setting-up-git-integration-wix-cli-early-access)

 Allows writing typescript developing code with Wix Local Editor.
 Compiles and uploads javascript to Wix.
 Currently, there's no way to write typescript code in Local Editor.
 This library allows writing typescript code, then compiles it to javascript and puts to `src` directory